begin-theadventure/northstar-updater/README.md

 # northstar-updater
 Two shell scripts for the TF|2 Northstar client that update/install.

-1. northstar-updater - latest release.
+1. northstar-upller - latest release.
 This script is recommended.

-2. northstar-mods-updater - only git mods.
+2. northstar-mods-upller - only git mods.

 They work in the current directory so put them in the game folder.
 Before using, allow executing.